GiuliaGualtieri/Machine_Learning_Mask_Cassifier/README.md

 # Machine_Learning_Mask_Cassifier
 Project Artificial Intelligence & Machine Learning : Mask Classifier

-This project aims to develop a Machine Learning Classifier able to detect the mask in any image of visage.
+This project aims to develop a Machine Learning Classifier able to detect the mask in any image of face.

 The Pipeline of the model is very simple:
 - normalization:  MinMaxScaler(feature_range=(0,1));
-- pca:            PCA(0.99);
+- pca:            PCA(n_components=0.99);
-- model:          SVC.
+- model:          SVC(probability=True).

-For training the model it has been chosen a train-test-split, with test size of 0.20 of the total numer of sample (%0K with mask, 50K no mask).
+For training the model it has been chosen a train-test-split, with test size of 0.20 of the total number of sample (50K with mask, 50K no mask).

+The choice of the model was selected by comparing 5 differents models on 5folds-CV of the entire dataset.
+The models compared are:
+-GradientBoost: GradientBoostingClassifier() with n_estimators=50;
+-RandomForest:  RandomForestClassifier() with n_estimators=100;
+-NaiveBayes: GaussianNB();
+-Logistic: LogisticRegression();
+-SVC: SVC(probability=True).
+As one can deduce the SVC achieved the best outcome.

 To test the model, run* main.py program on your PC.